ayuusweetfish/mikabox/docs/site/content/application.md

 - 0x97d00000 -- 0x97dfffff: Stack space for thread **synth**
 - 0x97e00000 -- 0x97efffff: Stack space for thread **event**
 - 0x97f00000 -- 0x97ffffff: Stack space for thread **update**

+### System call

+At assembly level, a system call is issued by putting the call number at register R7 and arguments at R0-R3, then invoking a software interrupt #0 (`SWI #0`).
+The system call follows the AAPCS32 standard; in particular, the return value, if any, is saved at R0-R1 in little-endian format.

+Pointers are expressed as virtual addresses in application space.

+For a comprehensive list of system calls see [here].

+[here]: #TODO